JorgeAngel/jorgeangel.github.io/_pages/cv.md

 ## Education
 ======
-* Ph.D.
-Candidate, Mechanical Engineering, Karlsruhe Institute of Technology
+* Ph.D., Mechanical Engineering, Karlsruhe Institute of Technology
   * Thesis Title: <a href="https://d-nb.info/1182430732/34">New Data-Driven Probabilistic Forecasting Methods with Application in Energy Systems</a>
 * M.Sc., Mechanical Engineering, Karlsruhe Institute of Technology, 2016
   * Thesis Title: Evaluation of Modeling Approaches for Short-Term Forecasting of Photovoltaic Systems